 The Obvious Differences of Being an Internet Sales Manager

-Fresh Ups are no longer an option because the ISM ONLY works with customers that have submitted a lead from the dealership’s website, the manufacturer’s website, third party lead provider or Internet related inbound phone calls.
+Fresh Ups are no longer an option.
+The ISM ONLY works with customers that have submitted a lead from the dealership’s website, the manufacturer’s website, a third-party lead provider, or Internet-related inbound phone calls.
 Even on those Saturday afternoons when the lot is full of buyers and selling cars is like shooting fish in a barrel.
-Game day is for the floor sales staff only and if you don’t have appointments lined up it is going to be a long boring day.
+Game day is for the floor sales staff only; if you don’t have appointments lined up, it will be a long, dull day.

-However the upside of being an Internet Sales Manager (ISM) is that you won’t be waiting on the curb for a Fresh Up in the rain, snow, heat or cold because your customers will come to the dealership because you have made an appointment to sell them a car.
-They will drive onto the lot and when a floor salesman tries to Up them your name will be the first thing out of their mouth.
+However, the upside of being an Internet Sales Manager (ISM) is that you won’t be waiting on the curb for a Fresh Up in the rain, snow, heat, or cold.
+Your customers will come to the dealership because you have made an appointment to sell them a car.
+They will drive onto the lot, and when a floor salesman tries to Up them, your name will be the first thing out of their mouth.

 Pros and Cons of Automotive Internet Sales

-One of the greatest things about selling cars on the floor is that practically everyone that comes on the lot is there to buy a car.
-In other words if you do your job as floor salesman correctly they will leave with a vehicle and you will get paid a commission.
-Sometimes they need a little convincing, a little selling and a little grinding, but they are in front of you and getting them there is half the battle.
+One of the most incredible things about selling cars on the floor is that practically everyone on the lot is there to buy a car.
+In other words, if you do your job as a floor salesperson correctly, they will leave with a vehicle, and you will get paid a commission.
+Sometimes they need a little convincing, a little selling, and a little grinding, but they are in front of you, and getting them there is half the battle.
 Now all you have to do is turn on your selling skills and make a deal.

-The Internet customer is also going to buy a car, but they are not only deciding what car to purchase, but how much to pay and where they will go to make their purchase.
-When they submit a lead or make a phone call they are selecting and eliminating dealerships from their list of prospective vendors.
-They are likely receiving numerous phone calls, emails, quotes and invitations from several or even a dozen dealerships that want them to set an appointment and buy from them.
-The Internet Sales Manager’s job is to communicate with them, provide a service and the information that the potential customer is looking for to either add you to their list of candidates or eliminate you from their list.
+Internet customer is also going to buy a car, but they are not only deciding what car to purchase but how much to pay and where they will go to make their purchase.
+When they submit a lead or make a phone call, they select and eliminate dealerships from their list of prospective vendors.
+They are likely receiving numerous phone calls, emails, quotes, and invitations from several or even a dozen dealerships that want them to set an appointment and buy from them.
+The Internet Sales Manager’s job is to communicate with them and providing a service.
+The information the potential customer is looking for to either add you to their list of candidates or eliminate you.

 Internet Sales Manager Challenges

-When the potential customer is sitting on their computer from their home or office they are using their logic to make a buying decision and we all know that we need to engage the customer’s emotions in order to make a deal and hold gross.
-So the biggest challenge any of any ISM is to sell yourself, the dealership and the appointment because it won’t do any good to try and sell the car (unless it is a used car) until they are on the show room floor.
-Once you get them into the dealership you can sell the car, but first you have to get them to choose you and your dealership.
-When they are at home on their computer they eliminate you with a mouse click or delete an email without a second thought.
-Your challenge is to rise above and make them believe that you and your dealership is the right choice for them.
+Once you get them into the dealership, you can sell the car, but first, you must get them to choose you and your dealership.
+When they are at home on their computer, they eliminate you with a mouse click or delete an email without a second thought.
+Your challenge is to rise above and make them believe that you and your dealership are the right choices for them.

 Later, Fresh Up on the Lot